TeamFranka/affinity/README.md

 You will need a [NodeJS](https://nodejs.org/en/download/) and `npm` installation.
 If you want to contribute you'll also need [git](https://ionicframework.com/docs/intro/environment#git) for a github setup.

 To run the database / application server you'll need docker & [docker-compose](https://docs.docker.com/compose/install/).
-On windows, docker-compose is included in the regular [Docker Desktop installation](https://docs.docker.com/docker-for-windows/install/).
+For Windows and MacOS, docker-compose is included in the regular [Docker Desktop installation](https://docs.docker.com/docker-for-windows/install/).

 ## Setup